goznalo-git/PageRank_CentralityControl/README.md

 # Code regarding PageRank centrality control paper

-This repository contains the datasets and code used in the numerical analysis of the upcoming "Parametric control of PageRank centrality rankings: a geometrical approach" paper.
+This repository contains the datasets and code used in the numerical analysis on "Can the PageRank centrality be manipulated to obtain any desired ranking?" _Chaos 33, 083152 (2023)_.
 Here we briefly comment on it.

 ## How to use